-- July 11-13 – Photographer Michael Heath and a crew from Playback Inc. complete the documentation project.
-Still image retouching begins.
+- July 11-13 – Photographer Michael Heath and a crew from Playback Inc. completed the documentation project.
+Still image retouching began.

 - July 12 – Painting in the building is suspended pending further discussion of art and murals.

-- July 18 – An RFP for high pixel-density archival photography of murals deemed “culturally significant” by the Senior House community is issued to photographers recommended by MIT Museums and MIT Media Lab.
+- July 18 – An RFP for high pixel-density archival photography of murals deemed “culturally significant” by the Senior House community was issued to photographers recommended by MIT Museums and MIT Media Lab.

-- July 18 – At Dean Nelson’s request, a former Senior House president leads a tour of the building for faculty and staff.
+- July 18 – At Dean Nelson’s request, a former Senior House president led a tour of the building for faculty and staff.

-- July 27 – An email is sent to all incoming 70 Amherst Street graduate student residents with links to photos of art and murals in their private living spaces and shared suite lounges.
-They are given the opportunity to decide for themselves if they want to retain the art or have it painted over, per MIT’s mural policy.
+- July 27 – An email went to all incoming 70 Amherst Street graduate student residents with links to photos of art and murals in their private living spaces and shared suite lounges.
+They were offered the opportunity to decide for themselves if they wanted to retain the art or have it painted over, per MIT’s mural policy.

 - Also in July:

 - It was decided that plaques memorializing past officers of the community would remain in place.

-- Dean Nelson asks Prof. Leslie Kolodziejski to lead a group of students, faculty, and staff to work with 70 Amherst Street’s student government in the fall to review and develop a plan for art and murals in the building and present them to the 70 Amherst student government.
+- Dean Nelson asked Prof. Leslie Kolodziejski to lead a group of students, faculty, and staff to develop recommendations for art and murals in the building and present them to the 70 Amherst student government.
 The charge was as follows: